OpenInternet/saferjourno/content/case-studies/index.en.md

 ### For the trainer

 This case study is designed to get participants talking about mobile phone security.
-Iit can be used to consolidate knowledge learned during the module.
+It can be used to consolidate knowledge learned during the module.

 Talking points to consider include: